tzwel/WSD/README.md

-# WSD - Windows Service Deblaoter
+# WSD - Windows Service Debloater

 ### WSD disables Windows services that bloat your computer, and are unnecessary for your PC to work